 What are the red flags for esophageal cancer?

-Gastroesophageal Reflux Disease, or GERD, is common among today’s fast-paced society.
+Gastroesophageal Reflux Disease, or GERD, is common in today’s fast-paced society.
 We eat fast and move on to the next task.
 If the sphincter at the end of the esophagus leading to the stomach does not work properly, food and bile can flow back up through the esophagus causing slow damage to your esophagus.

 Losing weight for no reason and without trying should be a red flag for everyone.
 Most of us are on a constant diet, so this appears to be a happy change.
 It’s not.